 Charities which spend more than £20,000 in England or £10,000 in Scotland, Wales or Northern Ireland, during the regulated period, need to register with the Electoral Commission.
 To abide by the Lobbying Act, campaigning activities on social media must not be seen as intending to influence people's voting choice.
-During these periods, all campaigning activity will be reviewed by the Content and Resources Manager.
+During these periods, all campaigning activity will be reviewed by the Head of Content Development.